chrisco/ts/README.md

 - __B__: Block: Blocks can be reused throughout the design.
 Class names of Blocks should have "-" between words.
 - __E__: Element: An Element depends on its Block and cannot be used outside of the Block belongs to.
 Class names of Elements should have "-" between words of the Block part of the class name and "\__" between words of the Element part of the class name.
 - __M__: Modifier: Modifiers can be used on Blocks or Elements.
 Used to indicate change to default state of whatever is being modified.
+Modifier class names have "--" between words.

 __About BEM__